joseph-a-levine/authoring/_older/january_2024.md

 This is defensible — and [other people](https://arjunpanickssery.substack.com/i/135613869/most-people-remember-roughly-nothing-that-they-read){% sidenote "scsta-id" "I think [Tanner Greer](https://scholars-stage.blogspot.com/2015/02/the-education-of-american-strategist.html) is another good citation for the claim at that link." %} have found it useful.
 I would too, but I find that this strategy is often not possible.
 Finding reviews and (importantly) author replies for most books is very difficult!
 Here are three books ([one](https://www.amazon.com/-/he/Suzanne-Levi-Sanchez/dp/0815356218), [two](https://www.amazon.com/Legislative-Development-Africa-Politics-Postcolonial/dp/110849210X), [three](https://www.amazon.com/Active-Defense-Military-Princeton-International/dp/0691152136)) which I would like to understand deeply, and I'm willing to put Karnofsky's suggested 16 hours into each.
 But there is not a rigorous debate on these books; I could find a single academic reviews of two, but no author replies.
 Often, a book is the last word on itself.

-The very first book I [reviewed](https://jablevine.com/older/may_2021#books) on this site was *How to talk about books you haven’t read*, by Pierre Bayard.
-Bayard is an even stronger advocate of non-reading than Karnofsky.
-The key, at the beginning of the book, puts books into four categories:

-{% maincolumn "assets/img/bayard.png" "" %}

-The more I read — and I've read, by any definition, fewer than 1,000 books — the more this categorization appeals to me.
-There are so many great books, life-changing books, which will be unknown to me forever.
-The ones I do read fade from my memory more quickly each year.
-I went over my list of books from 2022 and

 This year's reading discourse was kicked off by Sam Bankman-Fried's [comments](https://archive.ph/Yg64e#selection-1695.320-1707.251) in an interview with Sequoia Capital.
 “I would never read a book," SBF tells the interviewer.

 > I’m not sure what to say.
 I’ve read a book a week for my entire adult life and have written three of my own.